10 States Most Dependent on the Federal Government

 - Federal Employees Per Capita: 13.53

-States out west get a rough shake from the federal government, as seen in similar fashion with Arizona.
-Montana is one of those states, but doesn’t have the advantage of a relatively high population, as well as a major city or two, that Arizona does.
+States out west get a rough shake from the federal government, as seen previously with Arizona.
+Montana is one of those states, but doesn’t have the advantage of a relatively high population or major cities that Arizona does.

 - Return on Taxpayer Investment: $1.79